 Each glass displays the creativity and passion of its maker and the complexity of its ingredients.
 Craft beer is treasured by millions around the world who see it as not merely a fermented beverage, but something to be enjoyed in moderation (see Savor the Flavor), shared and revered.
 It is a versatile beverage that not only enhances food when paired, but is also often brought into the kitchen as a cooking ingredient.

-Craft beer in the United States
+Craft Beer in the US

 Today is the best time in U.S. history to be a beer lover.
 The average American lives within 10 miles of a brewery.
 As a nation, the U.S. now has more beer styles and brands to choose from than any other market in the world.
 This has not always the case if you look at the History of Beer in the U.S. prior to 1980.

-Challenges to craft brewers
+Challenges to Craft Brewers